 My donation makes a difference

-I am helping 175 pregnant women in Bangladesh to learn more about their pregnancy and the dangers for newborn babies.
+I inform 500 pregnant women and their husbands in Bangladesh about the dangers to newborn babies.

-I am providing ongoing training for a nurse in Nepal to enable her to provide respectful care for pregnant women and their newborn babies.
+I enable two nurses in Nepal to receive ongoing professional training, so they can provide respectful care to pregnant women and their babies.